ranjankumarmandal/NotesKeeper---React-TypeScript/README.md

 # About This App

-This is a frontend application, has been made with power of React.js and TypeScript, it is a simple online notes keeper application which can be very beneficial for developers when they are in hurry.
+This is a frontend application, has been made with the power of React.js and TypeScript, it is a simple online notes keeper application which can be very beneficial for developers when they are in hurry.
 Technologies used - HTML5, CSS3, TypeScript, React.js [React Cors (Components, props, state, events, passing props), React Hooks (useState, useEffect), React-Bootstrap for UI elements and some styling, JSON.

 Note - This is just a demo project.
 This can be used for educational purposes, can't be used for business purpose.